Most people find taxes to be confusing. Fortunately, you’ve still got time to sort out all your questions.

-When can I file a return?
+When do I have to file my return?

-If you’re eagerly anticipating a refund, or just want to get the task out of the way as soon as possible, you can file your tax return beginning on Jan.
-29. The final deadline to file is Tuesday, April 17.
+If you’re eagerly anticipating a refund, or just want to get the task out of the way as soon as possible, you can file your tax return beginning in late January (this year the date is Jan.
+27).
 There are excellent reasons to file your taxes sooner rather than later, including minimizing the chances that a scammer will fraudulently claim your refund.

-But if you can’t make the deadline, be sure to file for an extension (here are details) to avoid penalty and interest charges.
+However, the final deadline to file this year is Wednesday, April 15.
+If you can’t make the deadline, be sure to file for an extension (here are details) to avoid penalty and interest charges.

-Who can I claim as a dependent?
+Whom can I claim as a dependent?